 Projects that primarily serve an organization’s membership are ineligible for requests.
 Projects must show a benefit to a maximum number of people in the Boundary area.

 Projects that benefit the maximum number of people in the Boundary area are excellent candidates for funding.

 Do you have up to date financials for your organization?

 Registered charities will require financial statements to be audited.

 Grant applicants must have financial reports available for the formal grant application.
 Registered charities must have their financial statements audited.

 - Address any feedback from the questionnaire that will improve your project eligibility.

 - Review the Grant Timeline for an overview of the grant process.

-- Prepare a Letter of Intent for submission during the start of the grant process in March of the upcoming year.
+- Prepare a Grant Application for submission during the start of the grant process in March of the upcoming year.